eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 Configuring Readers and Writers
 -------------------------------
-One of the benefits of using the Writer-Reader layer is that it provides new configuration possibilities while maintaining the options from the DDS layer.
+One of the benefits of using the :ref:`rtps_layer` is that it provides new configuration possibilities while maintaining the options from the DDS layer.
 For example, you can set a Writer or a Reader as a Reliable or Best-Effort endpoint as previously: